LambdaTest/Serenity-Selenium-Sample/README.md

         Then I should see title "LambdaTest - Google Search"
 ```

-Following below is the `GooglePage.java` file for the above Test Case Scenario.
+The page object  the `GooglePage.java` file for the above Test Case Scenario.

 ```java title="GooglePage.java"
 package com.lambdatest.cucumber.pages;